 A £1 bet on fractional odds of 4/1 gives £4 return, plus £1 stake, equals a total return of £5.

-A betting exchange is an online platform for customers who take two opposing sides of a bet – backers (betting for an outcome) and layers (betting against an outcome).
+A betting exchange is an online platform.
+Customers take two opposing sides of a bet.
+Backers (betting for an outcome) and layers (betting against an outcome).

-If you think England won’t win the World Cup, you can lay England at the exchange.
+If you think England won’t win the World Cup, lay England at the exchange.